vivekhotchandani/frontend/README.md

-this is the repository for github
+this is the repository for frontend of my project